Introducing Sandy Gibbs – People & Culture Recruitment Lead

 And we all thought absenteeism was a problem!!

 We know how hard it can be to get out of bed on a chilly morning, more so if you are feeling less than ideal.
-However, more often than not employees are choosing to go into work.
-Whether it’s dedication to the job or fear of increasing workloads; here’s why going to work sick, or disengaged, isn’t going to help any organisation, or an employee’s career.
+However, more often than not, employees are choosing to go to work.
+Whether it’s a dedication to the job or fear of increasing workloads, here’s why going to work sick or disengaged, isn’t going to help any organisation or an employee’s career.

 Presenteeism is when an employee is physically at work yet not productive.
 We’ve all seen it and experienced it.
 You’ve powered through the day on a half tank struggling to focus.
 Why we do it is often related to who we are and how we feel about our job.
 Whilst this dedication may be seen as exceptional organisational citizenship; the cost to business can be huge.